chitvs/wagtail/docs/extending/adding_reports.md

 .. method:: get_queryset(self)
 ```

-This retrieves the queryset of pages for your report.
-For our example:
+This retrieves the queryset of pages for your report, including both page models and non-page models.

 ```python
 # <project>/views.py